RemyCiterin/AdventOfFPGA/README.md

 For the first day I directly used the DSL in bluespec to write finite state machines, this allow to write the solution using sequence of actions, `if-then-else` and `while` blocks.

+# Day 9 (part 1 and 2)

+For this day I solved both parts using some kind of brute force algorithms.
+In the first part I just iterate over all the possible boxes and save the best area I found.
+And in the second part I additionally check if their is an intersection between the interior of the box and an edge.
+I also needed to check that the box it at the interior of the shape by testing the parity of the number of intersection between the vertical edges and a vertical rayon starting from top-left corner of the box.
+To speed-ub the algorithm I perform the search over the vertical and horizontal edges in parallel using the `par ... endpar` keywords from the finite-state-machines DSL in Bluespec.

 # Day 10 (part 1)

 My way of solving this problem is by doing a brute-force search over the buttons to find the